consensuslayer/goblinbook/src/zk/circuits.md

 {{ #shiftinclude  auto:../snippets/lightclient.go:aggregated-values}}
 ```

 We sum the voting power, since we do not want to verify that 2/3 validators attested the block, but that 2/3 of the voting power attested to it.
-In Tendermint based chains, validators can have a variable amount of stake, as opposed to Ethereum, where it is always 32 ETH.
+In Tendermint-based chains, validators can have a variable amount of stake, as opposed to Ethereum, where it is always 32 ETH.

 Finally we verify the aggregated values.